Drug Review: Thiazolidinediones (pioglitazone, rosiglitazone)

 The combination of insulin injections and TZD may increase the risk of heart failure.

-Studies suggest that rosiglitazone increases the risk of heart attacks, heart failure, and death.
+Some studies suggest that rosiglitazone increases the risk of heart attacks, heart failure, and death.
 That’s why the Food and Drug Administration in 2011 drastically curtailed use of the drug.
+The FDA re-examined the date in 2013 and decided that rosiglitazone didn’t increase cardiovascular risk after all.

 Preliminary data suggest a link between bladder cancer and pioglitazone.